bruinenxyz/loudwater/README.md

 Name your database, provide the Postges connection URL, and optionally specify the database schema before clicking "Connect Database".

-Your database should now be available in the "Select a database" dropdown menu.
+Your database should be available in the "Select a database" dropdown menu.